 THE PIPELINE TRAIL

-Once you arrive in Bajo Mono to the junction of hikes you begin to see just how many trail options you have.
-Signs point in all directions towards waterfall hikes and wildlife trails.
-We were heading out on the Pipeline Trail, which is a 2-3 hour out and back trail.
+Once you arrive in Bajo Mono at the junction of hikes you begin to see just how many trail options you have.
+Signs point in all directions toward waterfall hikes and wildlife trails.
+We were heading out on the Pipeline Trail, which is a 2-3 hour out-and-back trail.
 The trail begins at the Cascada Escondida sign.
-However, ‘PIPELINE TRAIL’ is also painted on the left pole of the sign as you can see above.
+However, ‘PIPELINE TRAIL‘ is also painted on the left pole of the sign as you can see above.

 From here you can’t get lost at any point as there is only one defined path the whole way.
 About three minutes after the sign you will come across a few houses.
 A local lady and two kids came out to collect the $3 Pipeline Trail entrance fee.